Andre Thomas: Marriage and continued mental health concerns

-After Thomas had been dating a young woman named Laura Boren (born November 7, 1983) for several years, she became pregnant and gave birth in August 1999 to a baby they named Andre Jr., after which Thomas dropped out of school in ninth grade, earned a high school equivalency diploma, and worked several jobs so that he could support Boren and the baby.
+After Thomas had been dating Laura Boren (born November 7, 1983) for several years, she became pregnant and gave birth in August 1999 to a baby they named Andre Jr., after which Thomas dropped out of school in ninth grade, earned a high school equivalency diploma, and worked several jobs so that he could support Boren and the baby.
 He married Boren on his 18th birthday in 2001; she was 17.
 Thomas and Boren lived together briefly at Thomas's mother's house.
 Two weeks after they got married, Thomas's mother forced them to move out of her house.
 At that point, Boren and her son moved in with her parents, while Thomas moved in with one of his brothers.
 Boren and Thomas separated about four months into their marriage.
 Boren later moved in with a new boyfriend, and they had a child, Leyha Hughes, in February 2003.

 After his marriage broke up, Thomas experienced more intense delusions and suicidal thoughts.
 He obsessed over apocalyptic concepts in the Book of Revelation, and he had difficulty keeping a job.
 Thomas was accused of stabbing his brother during a fight, but he was not indicted, and his brother was committed for psychiatric treatment.
 Living on his own, Thomas had difficulty keeping the utilities paid, so Boren began limiting the amount of visitation with his son.
 Thomas had begun to believe that his estranged wife was Jezebel and that his son was the Antichrist.
 He thought that the meaning of life was contained in a message within the images on a U.S. dollar bill, and he said he was experiencing déjà vu.
-He would sometimes cover his mouth with duct tape and refuse to speak to his family.
+He sometimes covered his mouth with duct tape and refused to speak to his family.

-In the spring of 2004, still struggling with longstanding alcohol abuse and psychological difficulties, Thomas began engaging in the recreational use of Coricidin cold medication.
+In the spring of 2004, still struggling with longstanding alcohol abuse and psychological difficulties, Thomas began recreationally using Coricidin cold medication.
 On March 5, a friend escorted him to a mental health clinic, where Thomas told the staff that he would step in front of a bus if he could not speak to someone.
 Clinic staff told him he should go to the emergency room, and they had a judge prepare an emergency detention order.
 Thomas did not report to the emergency room that day.

 About three weeks later, Thomas stabbed himself in the chest and went to the emergency room at Texoma Medical Center in nearby Denison.
 He told hospital personnel that he was trying to "cross over into heaven".
 When the wound was determined not to be life-threatening, an emergency room physician began arranging for psychiatric commitment.
 While these arrangements were being made, Thomas walked out of the hospital.
 The physician notified the Denison Police Department that Thomas might be dangerous, but they apparently had no contact with Thomas, who walked the few miles to his home in Sherman.